Chapter 15: The Audition

 I looked across the ice rink from where I was sitting and what I saw brought tears to my eyes.
 It was such a simple thing – just a boy and a girl, becoming a young man and a young woman.
 My son was still very much a beginner skater.
 Skating is such a technically demanding sport, it takes years to become competent.
 However, even though he was a beginner, he was a male figure skater.
 Anyone in the skating or dancing world knows what that means.
 A good male skater or dancer is highly valued and is in great demand.
 And so, it was not surprising that from the moment we arrived, all the young female skaters would have definitely been aware of my son’s presence.
 It’s great for the ego!
 Continue reading “Sitting In the Stalls of Life”

 At certain moments in our life, our psyche will tend to use the opportunity to clean-up some of the piles of unprocessed matter in our consciousness.
 Our soul always tries to help us move ahead and so it takes every opportunity to release anything which needs healing.
 Continue reading “Visiting the Past and Healing”

 I had resigned myself to the idea that dancing, for me, was going to be an unfulfilled yearning.
-In my mid-twenties, I had told myself that I was already too old for dancing and I had best transfer all such longings into a more suitable outlet.
+In my mid-twenties, I told myself that I was too old for dancing and I had best transfer all such longings into a more suitable outlet.
 The dancing flame was buried and I took up the violin.
 Playing the violin was enjoyable enough but, you see, I wasn’t a musician.
 I was a dancer.
 Continue reading “The Flame Ignites”